China pursues technological "independence" and fuels global unrest - ExBulletin

 The European Union said it would consider foreign investment in response to complaints that China is eroding Europe’s technology leadership by buying important assets such as German robot maker KUKA.

-The Alibabas Yitian 710 is based on the British Arm architecture and emphasizes that China has endured the need for foreign know-how.
+Alibaba’s Yitian 710 is based on the architecture of the British arm, emphasizing the lasting need for China’s foreign know-how.
 Alibaba said it will continue to work closely with long-time foreign suppliers Intel, Arm, Nvidia Corp., Advanced Micro Devices and Inc.

-The first T-Heads chip, the Hanguang 800, was announced in 2019 for artificial intelligence.
+The first T-Head chip, the Hanguang 800, was announced in 2019 for artificial intelligence.
 The second Xuan Tie 910 is for self-driving cars and other features.

 In November, Tencent Holding, the operator of WeChat messaging services, announced the first three chips for artificial intelligence, cloud computing, and video.